 Natural Remedies for Blood In Stool

 Natural remedies for gastrointestinal bleeding depend on the cause, and where in your body the bleeding is taking place.
 Serious cases in which the bleeding won’t stop may require surgery.
-When ulcers or infections result in GI tract bleeding, doctors are often quick to prescribe medications.
+When ulcers or infections result in GI tract bleeding, doctors often prescribe medications.

 Depending on the cause of the bleeding, taking a more natural approach may help.
 Hemorrhoids can dissipate with a diet devoid of meat, dairy, and processed foods.
 Adopting a diet high in fiber will keep stools soft and easy to pass.
 Acid reflux — a condition where stomach acid is regurgitated into the esophagus, causing heartburn — is another condition that can benefit from a healthy diet.
 Avoiding caffeine and alcohol will also help reduce acid reflux and promote a healthier GI tract.
 Following a plant-based diet, in general, is a great way to stay in control of unwanted health issues, not to mention that vegetables and fruits are easy on the digestive tract.
 A diet high in fiber, and low in sodium, sugar, and refined carbohydrates makes for easy digestion and supplies your intestines with important vitamins and nutrients.